-Government officials said yesterday during a conference at the Council of Ministers that plans to create tourism infrastructure around Preah Vihear temple are moving forward as villagers are relocated from the World Heritage Site and its environs.
+Government officials said yesterday during a conference at the Council of Ministers that plans create tourism infrastructure around Preah Vihear temple are moving forward as villagers are relocated from the world heritage site and its environs.

-New roads from Siem Reap to the eleventh-century Hindu sanctuary, the focal point of Cambodia’s border dispute with Thailand, will facilitate the growth of tourism in Preah Vihear province, National Authority for Preah Vihear chairman Chuch Phoeun said.
-According to the NAPV’s numbers, about 200 tourists currently visit the site daily.
+New roads from Siem Reap City to the eleventh century Hindu sanctuary, the focal point of Cambodia’s border dispute with Thailand, will facilitate the growth of tourism in Preah Vihear province, National Authority for Preah Vihear Chairman Chuch Phoeun said.
+According to NAPV numbers, about 200 tourists currently visit the site daily.

 “The villagers living there have come from everywhere, especially Kampot and Takeo,” said Mr Map.

 NAPV officials said yesterday that efforts to restore the temple, which is bullet-scarred and in disrepair in places, will continue to be a priority even as tourists begin to arrive in far greater numbers.